The Beginner’s Guide To Travelling - The Best Tips & Advice for New Travellers

 Choosing the Right Luggage

-As a general rule, new travelers tend to overestimate how large their luggage needs to be.
+As a general rule, new travellers tend to overestimate how large their luggage needs to be.
 Opt for a carry-on roller like the Travelpro® Platinum® Elite 21” Expandable Carry-On Spinner for your first trip.
 It’s large enough you can pack several days’ worth of clothing, and you won’t have to deal with checking in and picking up luggage.
 For long weekends, you may be able to pack everything you need in the Crew™ Executive Choice™ 3 Large Backpack.Shop Platinum Elite 21" Spinner

 What Type of Clothes to Pack